apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Download API Test Base `{{ site.atb_release_version }}` from the [latest release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

 When running the setup or portable binary, you will likely get a warning dialog from Microsoft Defender SmartScreen, because the app hasn't been digitally signed by a Microsoft trusted Certificate Authority (which is expensive!).
-Click 'More info' on the dialog, and click 'Run anyway' to proceed.
+Click `More info` on the dialog, and click `Run anyway` to proceed.

 First time launching, a Windows Defender Firewall alert will pop up.
 Check the `Private networks ...` option, uncheck the `Public networks ...` option, and click the `Allow access` button.